Anchal Singh

-Anchal G Singh (born 5 April) is an Indian actress.
+Anchal G Singh (born 5 April 1992) is an Indian actress.
 She is known for the films Dhilluku Dhuddu and Zakhmi.
 She also featured in SonyLIV's Undekhi and Netflix's Yeh Kaali Kaali Ankhein.
 She also acted in a Sri Lankan film Sri Siddhartha Gautama in 2013 as Princess Yasodhara.

-Early life

-Singh was born on 5 April into a Sikh family in Chandigarh.
-She is the daughter of Gunbir Kaur and Gurbax Singh.
-Her mother is a lecturer and her father is a former Indian Air Force Officer.
-She is the younger of the two siblings.
-Her elder brother, Chiranjeevi Singh, is a Digital Marketing consultant based in Delhi.

-Education

-Singh did her schooling from Air Force Golden Jubilee Institute and graduated from Delhi College of Arts and Commerce, specializing in Political Science.
-She is also an internationally renowned Clairvoyant and a Tarot Card Reader.

 Career

-Singh got her first break in the entertainment industry when she was called for a commercial for Dena Bank.

 2013-2016

 In 2013, Singh made her film debut with Sri Siddhartha Gautama, in which she played Princess Yashodhara.
 It was a biographical film based on the life of Gautama Buddha.
 The film consisted of Indian and Sri Lankan actors.
 The movie was released in over 20 countries being dubbed into many languages such as in Mandarin Chinese, Thai, Vietnamese, and Hindi and was also subtitled in French, Japanese, Vietnamese, Chinese, and Hindi.
 It became the highest-grossing film in the history of Sri Lankan Cinema, earning many accolades.
 Mahinda Rajapaksa, the then President of Sri Lanka personally congratulated Singh on her performance.
 After a successful debut, Singh was a part of another Sinhalese film - Akarsha, a story set in the backdrop of a war portraying a love affair between a Tamil music teacher and a Sinhalese army officer.

 Following her Sri Lankan film debut, she made her Bollywood debut with a film Ramaiya Vastavaiya in that same year.
 In 2014, she appeared in another Hindi film Holiday: A Soldier Is Never Off Duty.

 In 2016, she made her Kollywood debut with Dhilluku Dhuddu which was directed by Rambhala.
 She played the female lead opposite Santhanam in that film.